-Starting this fall, Flathead Valley United will be the club team offered for U13 (2004-2006) and above.
+Flathead Valley United will be the club team offered for U13 (2007-2000) and above.
 This is the age at which players start playing 11v11 on the big field, and we feel it is the best age at which to offer these Premier and Select level teams for all players in the valley.
-We are excited to welcome the04/ 05 and 06 players into the fold!
 Flathead Valley United, now open to all U13-U18 players in the valley, has been a program long needed in this area.
 The benefits of participating in a program like this are varied and tangible.
 For years, the two league clubs in the valley have tried various ways to collaborate to offer more soccer opportunities for families, and each attempt has taught us about how best to work together as well as how best to serve our members.
 Now, with a new structure to the MYSA league and an agreement on a vision for the future of soccer in the Flathead, the time is right to offer this program as a joint venture between the Force and the Rapids. -- for more info & FAQs see below ...

-Practice and evaluations for this age group will be November 3rd-4th at Legends Stadium in Kalispell.
-Times are posted to the right.
+Practice and evaluations for this age group will be August 15th and 19th at Kidsport in Kalispell.
+Times will be posted in August.
 There will be several coaches watching each group trying out to evaluate each player equally.
-Team decisions will be made within 72 hours and emailed out to players.
 Mandatory team meetings will be held within the next two weeks for each team.

-All FVU players will need to attend evaluations on November 3rd and 4th at Legends Stadium in Kalispell.
+All FVU players will need to attend evaluations on August 15th and 19th at Kidsport in Kalispell.
 Players should show up at 20 minutes early to check in and to be ready to go.
 Evaluations times will be announced soon.
-Team formations will be done at the end of the week and emails will go out that week for team meetings.

 If you have any questions or your player can't make the evaluations please let us know as soon as possible.

-What: Training 2/3 times per week (two regular practices, one pooled practice for the high school teams.
-All other teams practice 3 times a week) Practice locations will be determined by the makeup of the team.
+Training is 3 times per week.
+Practice locations will be determined by the makeup of the team.
 With access to both Smith Fields in Whitefish and Kidsports in Kalispell.

 Players develop at the fastest rate when training and playing with others at a similar developmental level.
 Top-level players need to play on a team with others who can contribute to their growth, not hold them back.
 Players fighting to reach the highest level need to play with others in the same place, all growing together to reach their fullest potential.
 With a limited player pool in the Valley, this program will offer a place for all players to train without the floor and ceiling being too far apart.